sven-hash/docs/docs/nym-apps/wallet.md

 * set the value of line 49 to `false`
 * remove lines 50 to 54

-As well as these modifications:
+As well as these modifications for MacOS and Windows users:
 * MacOS users must also remove line 39
 * Windows users must remove lines 42 to 46